On Board

 The flybridge design keeps everyone together © Prestige

-At the heart of the layout is a small wet bar, which can be customized with a barbecue and fridge.
+At the heart of the layout is a small wet bar, which can be customised with a barbecue and fridge.
 The galley aft layout proves advantageous here, simplifying the transport of food and beverages up the steps or to the tidy aft cockpit with its social L-shaped seat and teak table.

 prestige 420 on test, prestige 420 review